Peer Advising

 - Other peer advisers

-Head graduate advisers and staff in the PMB Graduate Office and/or University Health Services are here to support all students, including peer advisers.
+- Head graduate advisers and staff in the PMB Graduate Office and/or University Health Services are here to support all students, including peer advisers.
 Peer advisers have a responsibility to report any information regarding potential harm to a student or potential harm to others by a student.
-If a student talks about harm to self or others, the peer adviser should consult with Professor Arash Komeili or Lyn Rivera in the PMB Graduate Office.
-If danger appears imminent, the peer adviser may consult first with Counseling and Psychological Services.
+If a student talks about harm to self or others the peer adviser should consult with Professor Arash Komeili, or Rocio Sanchez in the PMB Graduate Office.
+If the danger appears imminent, the peer adviser may consult first with Counseling and Psychological Services.

 Benefits